W Idioms

 wash one`s hands of (someone or something)

-He washed his hands of the problem after the others refused to deal with it.
+The manager washed his hands of the problem after the others refused to help solve it.

 washed up

-The boxer was all washed up and had to retire last year.
+The boxer was washed up and had to retire last year.

 waste one`s breath